-Application Performance Monitoring is more than just some performance metrics on a dashboard.
+Application Performance Monitoring is more than just monitoring metrics on a dashboard with a monitoring solution.
 Simply put, monitoring application performance is about ensuring that your business applications are performing as expected, at all times, with proper tracking and reporting of performance issues.
 The end goal of an application performance monitoring software in any business is to ensure that the supply of services to end users is uninterrupted and that the quality of delivered end user experience is supreme.

-Let us try to understand the various concepts of an app performance monitor and see why they are gradually becoming an inevitable part of IT Ops and DevOps teams across different businesses.
+Let us try to understand the various concepts of an application performance monitor and see why they are gradually becoming an inevitable part of IT Ops and DevOps teams across different businesses.

 Let us split the operations of IT teams broadly into three primary components: